British Airways owner IAG must restructure across the board - Walsh

-The owner of British Airways, Iberia, Vueling and Aer Lingus must cut costs across the board to weather the coronavirus crisis as air travel won't return to normal until at least 2023, its chief executive Willie Walsh said on Thursday.
-British Airways has already announced job reductions of up to 12,000 so Thursday's statement by its owner IAG has raised the prospect of further cuts at its other airlines as it looks to preserve cash during the crisis.
+The owner of British Airways, Iberia, Vueling, and Aer Lingus must cut costs across the board to weather the coronavirus crisis as air travel won't return to normal until at least 2023, its chief executive Willie Walsh said on Thursday.
+British Airways has already announced up to 12,000 job cuts so Thursday's statement by its owner IAG has raised the prospect of layoffs at the group's other airlines as it looks to survive in a smaller post-pandemic market.

-Walsh, who has delayed his retirement until September to see IAG through the pandemic, also said the company was looking at getting a cut in the price of Spanish airline Air Europa, which it agreed to buy for 1 billion euros ($1.1 billion) last year.
+Walsh, who has delayed his retirement until September to see IAG through the crisis, said the company would also look at whether to proceed with its acquisition of Spain's Air Europa, which it has agreed to buy for 1 billion euros ($1.1 billion).
 Walsh reiterated that IAG was not looking for any state bailouts beyond general government schemes to help companies through the crisis, unlike rivals such as Air France-KLM and Germany's Lufthansa.

-IAG shares were down 4% in early trading, having already lost almost 70% of their value over the last three months.
-"I've been very clear that state aid which is made on a general basis, if it's applicable to us and we can avail of it ... then we will do so," said Walsh.
+IAG shares were down 4% at 1030 GMT, underperforming the FTSE 100 index which was up 1%.
+The shares have already lost almost 70% of their value over the last three months.
+"I've been very clear that state aid which is made on a general basis if it's applicable to us and we can avail of it ... then we will do so," said Walsh.

 IAG, which has used furlough schemes to pay staff, said it had accessed 300 million pounds ($371 million) under Britain's Coronavirus Corporate Finance Facility and had 10 billion euros of liquidity available at the end of April.
 "However, we do not expect passenger demand to recover to the level of 2019 before 2023 at the earliest.
 This means group-wide restructuring is essential in order to get through the crisis and preserve an adequate level of liquidity," Walsh said.

 Analysts have speculated that IAG could make cost savings by pulling out of the Air Europa deal.
-Walsh said the regulatory process was continuing but IAG was looking at it, and the price could be lowered.
+Walsh said the deal still made strategic sense and the agreement had a price adjustment mechanism that could allow the price to be lowered but nothing was set in stone.

-"There is a price adjustment mechanism in the agreement that we have with Air Europa," he said.
-JULY RESTART
+"There's still quite a bit of work to do on the competition front before we need to address whether the deal proceeds or not," he told a call with investors on Thursday.

 Walsh had been planning to retire in March but would now leave on September 24, IAG said, when the head of Iberia, Luis Gallego, will succeed him.
 By then, IAG hopes its planes will be back in the air.
 It said on Thursday it was planning for flights to restart in July with passenger capacity about 50% lower, though the return was subject to the easing of travel restrictions.